baus/install-discourse/README.md

 * Logon to site as admin
 * Edit settings page http://\<yoursite\>/admin/site_settings
 * In particular set the notification_email which is the from address used in emails from the system.
+** The default value for this setting is in: app/models/site_setting.rb